Leaf retention: This wildflower dies to the ground in winter, leaving dry brown stalks and

 Mature Size: 3-6' high and wide.

-and two enlarged, curved, lower stamens.
-No nectar produced.
+Flowers: Five oval shaped, vivid yellow petals, and two enlarged, curved, lower stamens.

-Bloom: Repeatedly, throughout summer, usually after monsoon rains start.
+Bloom: Repeatedly, throughout summer, usually after the start of summer rains, or with irrigation.

-Fruit: Slender, tapered, cylindrical pods, 6" long or more,
+Fruit: Slender, arced, cylindrical pods, 6" long or more, containing dark brown

 Stems: No thorns.